ikostan/SkyLockAssault/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPLv3) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later) - see the [LICENSE](LICENSE) file for details.

 ### Key Terms
 - **Open Source**: You can view, modify, and distribute the code freely,